-As time went on, earrings as a whole became more popular, and even some straight men opted to pierce their right ear.
+As time went on, earrings, especially with finesse style, as a whole became more popular, and even some straight men opted to pierce their right ear.
 It soon became clear that the “gay ear” was no longer a reliable way to tell if a man was gay or not.

 The “gay earring” fad lasted until the 1990s.
 But wearing an earring on the right ear is still a popular choice.
 And as ear piercings on both men and women are becoming more mainstream, more men than ever are opting to get their ears pierced.

 A brief history of the gay earring

 Now you know a little bit about the gay ear.
 But you might wonder how a right-ear piercing came to be a kind of code.

 The truth is that gay men weren’t the first men to start wearing earrings.
 Sailors frequently wore earrings, believing they would serve as protection against drowning at sea.